Skip to content

 • [Top level icons] Create new packages (with or without UI utilities)

-• [Hover icon] Run test files / add them to the Tester queue
+• [Hover icon] Run tests, debug tests, and add tests to the Tester queue

-• See which files are unsynced, synced, or validated (check marks next to file icon)
+• See which files are unsynced, synced, or validated (check marks next to the file icon)

 Tester

-The tester is second (2) section highlighted above.
-This is where you can queue up a list of test files to run, execute test files and view the history of the last 10 test runs.
+The tester is the third section highlighted above.
+This is where you can queue up a list of test files under a package to run, execute test files and view the history of the last 10 test runs.
 There are 2 tabs: Queue and History.

 Via the test queue, you can interact with a set of test files by: